College football powerhouse Clemson University credits All Blacks for stunning success

 is also made available to anyone who wants to read it, and there's no denying the team culture is shaped around that of the three-time world champions, says defensive end Clelin Ferrell.

-"People say our program is based entirely off the All Blacks organisation," Ferrell told 247Sports.
+"People say our programme is based entirely off the All Blacks organisation," Ferrell told 247Sports.

 "I wouldn't say it's as unique as, 'Oh, Dabo just thought about it.'
 The All Blacks are a player-led team.
 I feel like it takes that."